nodejs/node/doc/api/fs.md

 * Value: {number}

-The timestamp indicating the last time this files status was changed expressed in milliseconds since the POSIX Epoch.
+The timestamp indicating the last time the file status was changed expressed in milliseconds since the POSIX Epoch.

 ### stats.birthtimeMs